 On the other hand, there are a few old school lodges and hotels in the main town area of Kamalabari (this where you are likely to reach first from the port).
 I did end up in staying one of them but I don’t recommend them to anyone.
 They are generally terrible, relics from a not so glorious era that no one should revisit.

-Do you have any suggestions for Majuli Hotels or resorts?
+Do you have any suggestions for Majuli hotels, homestays or resorts?